Humanist Conversations: The Creative Range of Renaissance Dialogue

 The Art of Containment

-The Art of Containment is a recently started long-term collaborative research and exhibition project.
-It is concerned with all kinds of vessels and containers, their materiality, shape and decoration, their functions and agency, their biographies and itineraries.
+The Art of Containment is a long-term collaborative research project concerned with all kinds of vessels and containers, their materiality, shape and decoration, their functions and agency, their biographies and itineraries.
 The project is the next step in the research focus on concepts and theories, relations and constellations of image and object (Ding/Bild).

 Between Materiality, Transportability and Narration (Jerusalem Project)